MyCryptoHQ/support.mycrypto.com/src/content/faq/sending-bitcoin-btc-ltc-xmr-to-mycrypto.md

 We support `ETH`, `ETC`, `Testnet ETH`, `UBQ`, `EXP`, `RSK`, `MUSICOIN`, and any Ethereum Standard Tokens - aka "ERC-20" Tokens.

-You can use [Bity.com](https://bity.com/) or [Shapeshift.io](http://shapeshift.io/) or another exchange to _swap / convert / exchange_ your other coins into ETH or Ethereum Tokens.
+You can use [Shapeshift.io](http://shapeshift.io/) or another exchange to _swap / convert / exchange_ your other coins into ETH or Ethereum Tokens.
 However, you do not send those other coins directly to your Ethereum address.

 We recommend [Exodus.io](https://www.exodus.io/) as a client-side, mutli-coin solution.